 Woman killed as crash involving Range Rover and Tesla blocks Piccadilly line

-Police say Picadilly Underground station likely to remain closed for a ‘considerable period of time’
+Police say London Underground station likely to remain closed for a ‘considerable period of time’

-A woman was killed and three others injured after a car crash in west London which forced the closure of an Underground Tube station.
+A woman has been killed and three other people injured after a Range Rover crashed into a Tesla before veering onto the tracks of a London Underground line.

+Services on the Picadilly line were halted on Monday morning after the collision near Park Royal Underground Station in west London.

-The Metropolitan Police said officers were called to a report of a collision on the A40 westbound near Park Royal Underground Station at 3.48am on Monday, 22 August.
+The Metropolitan Police said officers were called to the crash on the A40 westbound at 3.48am on Monday.

-The force said that a Range Rover jeep collided with a Tesla.
-The Range Rover then veered off the road and onto the Piccadilly Line train track.
+The force said that a Range Rover collided with a Tesla before veering off the road and on to the Piccadilly line train tracks.

-A second woman, believed to have been travelling in the Tesla, which was stationary at the time of the crash, was treated for her injuries.
+A second woman who is believed to have been travelling in the Tesla, which was stationary at the time of the crash, was treated for her injuries.

 Her injuries have been described as non-life-threatening.